ASPL Manual v 1.00

 This example shows how you can tie attributes to sensors and have an attribute with anonymous function to process the data collected by these tied attributes.
 In what follows, the ASPL commands are these that start with aspl> and the UNIX shell commands start with hash #

-First, we created a grouping class BAYLEVELGROUP with the following command:
+This sample workspace has the grouping class BAYLEVELGROUP that we created with the following command:

-Second, we started ASPL with a workspace named BAYS12MON whose grouping class is BAYLEVELGROUP
+Now we start ASPL with a workspace named BAYS12MON whose grouping class is BAYLEVELGROUP

 # aspl -wsname BAYS12MON -groupingclass BAYLEVELGROUP